Mastercard-Gateway/gateway-woocommerce-module/README.md

 3. Locate "MasterCard Payment Gateway Services" and then click the "Manage" button.
 ![](images/7.png)
 3. The gateway configuration fields will be displayed.
 Configure according to your requirements and then click on the "Save Changes" button.
     - **Enable/Disable** - Tick the checkbox to make this Payment option available in the frontend.
-Un-tick it to Disable it so it will not display in the frontend.
+Un-tick it to Disable it, so it will not display in the frontend.
     - **Title** - Short payment method name displayed to the payer on the checkout page.
 Example, "Credit Card / Debit Card".
     - **Description** - Description of this Payment Method displayed when a payer selects this payment method.
 Example, "Pay with your card via Mastercard".
     - **Gateway** - The payment gateway region, use Custom Gateway Host if one has been provided to you.
 Four options are available: Europe, Asia Pacific.
 North America, and Custom URL.
-    - **Custom Gateway Host** - This option is available when the 'Gateway' option is set to 'Custom Gateway Host' .
+    - **Custom Gateway Host** - This option is available when the "Gateway" option is set to "Custom Gateway Host" .
 Your Account Manager will tell you if this is needed or not.
     - **Transaction Mode** - In "Purchase" mode, the customer is charged immediately.
 In Authorize mode, the transaction is only authorized, and the capturing of funds is a manual process performed by you using the Woocommerce admin panel.
 The Manual capture process is explained in the next section.
-    - **Integration Model** - In "Hosted Checkout", the payer will type their details into the gateway's payment page.
+    - **Integration Model** - In "Hosted Checkout" and "Legacy Hosted Checkout", the payer will type their details into the gateway"s payment page.
 In "Hosted Session", the payer will remain on the woocommerce payment page.
-    - **Checkout Interaction** - This option is available when the 'Payment Model' option is set to 'Hosted Checkout' and allows to choose redirection behavior to the payment gateway.
-Either in the "Lightbox" or "Redirect Payment Page".
+    - **Checkout Interaction** - This option is available when the "Payment Model" option is set to "Hosted Checkout" or "Legacy Hosted Checkout" and allows to set redirection behavior to the payment gateway.
+Either "Embedded" or "Redirect to Payment Page" for contemporary version Hosted Checkout or Either "Lightbox" or "Redirect to Payment Page" for Legacy Hosted Checkout.
-    - **3D-Secure** - This option is available when the 'Payment Model' option is set to 'Hosted Session'.
+    - **3D-Secure** - This option is available when the "Payment Model" option is set to "Hosted Session".
 Tick the checkbox of "Use 3D-Secure" to Enable it.
 Be sure to Enable 3D-Secure in your Mastercard account.
 Un-tick it to Disable it.
 Hosted Checkout will present 3D-Secure authentication when configured by your payment service provider.
-    - **Saved Cards** - This option is available when the 'Payment Model' option is set to 'Hosted Session'.
+    - **Saved Cards** - This option is available when the "Payment Model" option is set to "Hosted Session".
 Tick the checkbox of "Enable Payment via Saved Cards" to Enable it.
 If enabled, payer will be able to pay with a previously saved card during checkout.
 Card details are saved on payment gateway, not on your store.
 Un-tick it to Disable it.
     - **Debug Logging** - When ticked, the file ./wp-content/mastercard.log will include additional logging including all communication with the gateway.
 Debug logging is only available in test sandbox mode.
     - **Test Sandbox** - Tick the checkbox of "Enable Sandbox Mode" to Enable it.
 If enabled, it places the payment gateway in test mode using test API credentials (real payments will not be taken).
 Un-tick it to Disable it.
 If disabled, it will take the real payments.
     - **Merchant ID** - Insert your account Merchant ID.
 Gateway Merchant Administrator: Admin > Integration Settings.